-- 13.1 Once individual consultation has been carried out (with further meetings where necessary), and provided that the possibility of any suitable alternative employment has been fully explored, the trust should confirm its decision in writing to those who have been selected for redundancy. - 13.2 The letter should set out the date of termination together with details of redundancy payments, any other entitlements and the right of appeal against the decision. - 13.3 This letter should also be sent to those individuals who volunteered for redundancy. - 13.4 Once the consultation process has been completed and the individuals have had the opportunity to feed back on the proposals and/or the selection process, all employees selected for redundancy regardless of whether this is voluntary or compulsory will be issued with a letter confirming the termination of their employment on grounds of redundancy in line with notice provisions.
+- 13.1 Once individual consultation has been carried out (with further meetings where necessary), and provided that the possibility of any suitable alternative employment has been fully explored, the school should confirm its decision in writing to those who have been selected for redundancy. - 13.2 The letter should set out the date of termination together with details of redundancy payments, any other entitlements and the right of appeal against the decision. - 13.3 This letter should also be sent to those individuals who volunteered for redundancy. - 13.4 All employees selected for redundancy regardless of whether this is voluntary or compulsory will be issued with a letter confirming the termination of their employment on grounds of redundancy in line with notice provisions.